 - A. The Rookie Class is to train new drivers to understand basic racing rules and to be able to handle themselves and cars in a safe manner.
 The Rookie class is not for perfecting racing skills, abilities or techniques.
 Extended competitive racing in the Rookie Class once the fundamentals are learned is not to be allowed. - B. The Rookie program is divided into two phases.
 The initial Red Rookie phase is intended to orient the child with safety, communication and racing procedures so that they understand what is expected of them before they enter the track, while on the track and leaving the track.
-The training is outlined in Section 3702. - C. When Red Rookies have displayed their understanding of these basics, they move to phase two of the Rookie training.

-- D. The secondary Blue Rookie phase is to obtain experience in racing with others at a faster speed and to gain confidence in the car and their abilities. - E. The minimum age for a Rookie will be five years for racing and four and one half years for practice and training only.
+The training is outlined in Section 3702. - C. When Red Rookies have displayed their understanding of these basics, they move to phase two of the Rookie training. - D. The secondary Blue Rookie phase is to obtain experience in racing with others at a faster speed and to gain confidence in the car and their abilities. - E. The minimum age for a Rookie will be five years for racing and four and one half years for practice and training only.
 (4 1⁄2 year olds may not practice or train during an event) There is no age differentiation between Red and Blue Rookies, as all ages must pass through each phase. - F. Each Rookie handler, upon joining a club shall present the drivers birth certificate to the Secretary of the club and the "official age" of the driver shall be entered in the permanent records of the club.
 Copies of these records shall be forwarded to the USAC National Office. - G. At the Clubs discretion, the Club President may issue a log book and Rookie Driver's Card. - H. Rookies and their parents shall receive from the National office, their picture ID badges.
-Rulebooks can be acquired on the USAC website. - I. A driver may be moved to the Honda 120/Animal class at any time directed by the Club President or Rookie Director.
+Rulebooks can be acquired on the USAC website. - I. A driver may be moved to the Honda 120/Animal class at any time directed by the Club President or Rookie Director after obligation is filled with 3 rookie races, 1 of which being in red rookie and 1 of which being in blue rookie.